rohansaksena/Netflix-Data-Project/README.md

 # Netflix Dataset

 This is a basic data analysis projects containing some data analysis and visualisation .
-Here , a dataset of Netflix Movies and TV Shows is present which contain fields of "Show_Id", "Category", "Title", "Director", "Cast", "Country", "Release_Date", "Rating", "Duration",        "Type", "Description"
+Here , a dataset of Netflix Movies and TV Shows is present which contain fields of "Show_Id", "Category", "Title", "Director", "Cast", "Country", "Release_Date", "Rating", "Duration",        "Type", "Description"  .
+This Dataset is present in a csv file which we will read using the pandas dataframe.

 ## Data Source : - Kaggle